 Study area

 Our study was centered on the Savage River State Forest (SRSF) in western Maryland (USA), located near the center of the former range of American chestnut (Figure study area).
 The SRSF is located on the Appalachian Plateau, and receives abundant rainfall (114-140 cm/yr; Brown and Brown 1984).
 Topography of the plateau consists of steep and dissected ravines or undulating terrain on broad ridgetops underlain by sandstone and shale, with elevation ranging from 375–900 m (Stone and Mathews 1977).
 The study area is dominated by northern red oak (Quercus rubra), with sugar maple (Acer saccharum) codominant on mesic slope positions, chestnut oak (Q. prinus) codominant on drier slope positions, and red maple common in the understory.

+Figure study area.
+Location of study area relative to the former range of American chestnut and the approximate range of P. cinnamomi, estimated using USDA plant hardiness zones and a northern limit of 40o N latitude.

 Experimental design